 2. There shall be no materials of any kind in the examination area during CLOSED BOOK examinations.
 Students taking LIMITED OPEN BOOK examinations will be allowed to bring in only those materials specifically authorized by the professor.
 Students must leave their personal belongings including hats, caps or hoods in the front of the room in the area designated by the proctor.
 Students may not return to their personal belongings while the examination is in process, except under the direct supervision of the proctor.

 Students are strongly encouraged not to bring any non examination materials (other than personal items) into the examination room for a closed book/limited open book examination.
 Students who remove articles of clothing like sweaters or jackets during the examination must place these items under the desk.
 Students will not be permitted to leave these articles on writing surfaces or on the backs or seats of chairs.

-No student is permitted to bring any electronic devices into the examination room including cell phones, smartphones, smartwatches, MP3 players, hand held computers, PDA's, calculators (unless permitted), cameras, radios, tape recorders, headphones/headsets, wireless email devices and/or any other electronic device.
-All watches must have alarms disabled.
-Only students who are using a laptop for purposes of Examsoft may bring a laptop into the examination room.
+No student is permitted to bring any non-medical electronic devices in to the examination room including cell phones, smartphones, smartwatches, tablets, iPads, E-Readers, handheld devices, calculators (unless permitted), cameras, radios, tape recorders, headphones/headsets, wireless email devices or any other non-medical electronic device.
+All non-medical electronic devices must be brought to the proctor.
+All audio alarms on watches must be disabled.

 3. Upon entering the examination room, each student must present his or her student identification card and examination number to the proctor in order to receive his or her sealed examination answer book.
 The examination answer book must remain sealed until the proctor announces the commencement of the examination.
 Writing on the examination answer booklet prior to the commencement of the examination is not permitted.